Guide

 Step-by-step: connecting channels to revenue

-Here is the practical sequence for getting from zero attribution to a working revenue dashboard, using a lightweight tool as the implementation path.
+Here is the practical sequence I run for every new client and for our own marketing site — from zero attribution to a working revenue dashboard, using a lightweight tool as the implementation path.

 1